SFaadhil/Data-Visualisation-of-Century-Plyboard-Ltd./README.md

 **Quaterly Charts** :
 Personally wanted to see whether I could make the window scrollable and add all the quaterly graphs in one place like a dashboard and that's how it has been implemented as well.

+**Note : The CSV files used in the code have been attached as well and the code needs to have the filepath for the csv files updated accordingly**